artainmo/DevOps/cloud/README.md

 AWS Compute Optimizer reduces costs and improves performance by recommending optimal AWS resources and resources' configurations for your workloads.
 It uses ML to analyze resources' configurations and their utilization CloudWatch metrics.

 AWS Pricing Calculator helps estimate costs in the cloud.
+It is useful both for people who have never used AWS and for those who want to expand their usage.

 AWS Billing Dashboard can be used to track costs in the cloud.
 The AWS Free Tier Dashboard shows the usage of each free tier.<br>
 Cost Allocation Tags track AWS costs on a detailed level and groups them together.
 Tags are used to organize resources by creating groups.
 Both AWS generated tags and user-defined tags can be used.
 Tag Editor is used to manage the tags.<br>